EricTGoto/Notes/python/python.md

 - e.g. strings = [str(number) for number in numbers] where numbers is a list of numbers

-List comprehensions also allow for a condition: [<expression> for <item> in <list> if <boolean expression>]
+List comprehensions also allow for a condition: [<expression> for <item> in <list> if <boolean expression>] If you want an else in a comprehension, move the if to the front: [<expression 1> if <boolean expression> else <expression 2> for <item> in <list> ]

+Dictionary Comprehensions:
+{<key expression>: <value expression> for <item> in <series>}

+Custom Sorting:
+- by default, sorts will sort by natural order (ascending order)
+- if you want to change this, use the optional argument key, which is a function that is used for key comparison

+Regex:

+|: pipe character, acts as an or

+[ ]: square brackets, used to signify groups of accepted chracters

+e.g. [aeio] matches all strings which contain any of the characters a,e,i,o

+e.g. [0-6] matches all strings which contain a digit from 0 to 6

+[0-68a-d] matches all strings which contain a digit from 0 to 6 or an 8 or a letter from a-d

+two sets of brackets let you match two consecutive characters

+(): round brackets to group parts of expression

+-: dash, for ranges of characters

+.: match any single character

+^: character following must be at beginning of string

+$: character preceding must be at the end of string

+Repeated matches:
+a part of an expression can be repeated with the following operators (works on part of expression preceding operator):
+- * repeats for any number of times, including zero
+- + repeats for any number of times, but at least once
+- {m} repeats for exactly m times

+e.g. ba+b would match bab baaaaab, but not bb

+ba*b would match bab baaaab and bb ba{1}b would only match bab